 Should an ethical psychic see the potential (and remember, it's only a POTENTIAL) for something bad to happen, they'll will NOT come out and say something like "you're going to be in a car accident" or "you're going to die of cancer" or "you're getting divorced."

 In the case of a car accident, they might warn you that your temper is a challenge, and you need to deal with issues of road rage.
 Or that you've got to make sure you get more sleep, and don't drive or operate heavy machinery when you're tired.
 Or that you need to deal with issues of alcoholism.
 Or that you have tendencies towards carelessness that might lead you to be unobservant or distracted.
+Or "When's the last time you did basic maintenance on your car?"
 Exactly what they say will depend on what else they see in the cards that suggests the problem involved.

 In cases of physical health, a reader might ask how long it's been since your last check up and suggest you have one.
 They will never diagnose your symptoms unless in addition to being a psychic, they're also medical professionals.